Nationals vs. Padres Player Props Betting Odds

 - RBI Prop: Over/Under 0.5 (Over Odds: +185)

-- Luis Garcia has 73 hits with 11 doubles, three triples, five home runs, 14 walks and 33 RBI.
-He's also stolen three bases.
+- Jeimer Candelario has 23 doubles, two triples, nine home runs, 26 walks and 33 RBI (69 total hits).
+He's also stolen two bases.

 |Opponent